Bhavarth7/LiteLLM-Finetuner/eval/EVAL_README.md

 # Evaluation

-We provide scripts to evaluate model responses with GPT-4.
-We also provide a script to generate new responses using the OpenAI API.
-These scripts are based on the evaluation scripts of the [FastChat repo](https://github.com/lm-sys/FastChat/tree/main/fastchat/eval).

-## Benchmark Queries
-In our paper we use both Vicuna and Open Assistant data.
-The exact queries for both benchmarks are found at `prompts/vicuna_questions.jsonl` and `prompts/oa_questions.jsonl`.
-Note that the Vicuna questions are the same set of 80 prompts found in the FastChat repo.
-For the OpenAssistant benchmark, we select all the user queries in the validation dataset.
-We also include the previous turns in the dialog for context when applicable.

 ## Sample Generations and Model Ratings
 The `generation` folder has outputs from the models studied in our paper.
 This includes generations for all model sizes (from 7B to 65B) and instruction following datasets.